Malcolm Cecil

-Malcolm Cecil (9 January 193728 March 2021) was a British jazz bassist, record producer, engineer and electronic musician.
+Malcolm Cecil (9 January 1937 – 28 March 2021) was a British jazz bassist, record producer, engineer, electronic musician and teacher.
 He was a founding member of a leading UK jazz quintet of the late 1950s, the Jazz Couriers, before going on to join a number of British jazz combos led by Dick Morrissey, Tony Crombie and Ronnie Scott in the late 1950s and early 1960s.
-He later joined Cyril Davies and Alexis Korner to form the original line-up of Blues Incorporated.
 Cecil subsequently collaborated with Robert Margouleff to form the duo TONTO's Expanding Head Band, a project based on a unique combination of synthesizers which led to them collaborating on and co-producing several of Stevie Wonder's Grammy-winning albums of the early 1970s.
 The TONTO synthesizer was described by Rolling Stone as "revolutionary".

-Early life
+Early life and jazz career

 Cecil was born in London on 9 January 1937.
-He became a radio ham by the age of nine.
-He worked as an engineer in the Royal Air Force during the time that he was learning to be a professional jazz musician.
-He became a member of Ronnie Scott's group during his 20s, before changing styles and becoming one of the founders of Blues Incorporated.
+His parents taught him piano at the age of four and he took up the double bass at 16.
+He became a ham radio enthusiast by age nine.
+He studied physics at the London Polytechnic from 1957-58 and worked as an engineer in the Royal Air Force from 1958-61.
+During this time he was learning to be a professional jazz musician as a bass player.

+From 1956 Cecil was playing with Dizzy Reece on European tours.
+He then joined the Jazz Couriers, performing with Ronnie Scott and Tubby Hayes, and playing in bands led by Don Rendell, Dill Jones and Tony Crombie.
+In 1959 he became a founding member of the Emcee Five, which from 1960 also included Mike and Ian Carr.
+Others he worked with in the early 1960s included Peter King and in the Jazz Five with Vic Ash and Harry Klein.
+He also joined Cyril Davies and Alexis Korner to form the original line-up of Blues Incorporated.
+From 1961 Cecil was working full time as an electronics consultant, but continued to perform, with Dick Morrissey, Bobby Wellins and Chris Barber among others.
+In 1963 he was playing with the Stan Tracey Trio at Ronnie Scott's.

+In 1964 with Mike Jeffery he set up a jazz club in Newcastle, the Downbeat, and there he recorded a performance of House of the Rising Sun which later inspired The Animals to record their hit version.
+For the BBC he built a recording studio at the Marquee Club in London.

-Cecil moved to South Africa before relocating to San Francisco in the mid-1960s.
+Cecil suffered from serious lung problems.
+Having been told he had only three years to live he moved to South Africa in 1967 in search of a better climate, before relocating to San Francisco.
 After a stint at the Los Angeles recording studio of Pat Boone, Cecil settled in New York City and began to modulate.